 Still, if you’re looking to get your fix of Ye Olde World Europe, don’t waste your money and time in haughty Paris or chaotic Rome.
 Just make a beeline straight to Porto and immediately start basking in all its glorious European ennui.

-Oh, and did I mention that drugs are decriminalized in Portugal?
+Before I forget, did I mention that drugs are decriminalized in Portugal?
 Because they totally are.
+Just something to consider.

 Oh, yeah, and you don’t have to tell me that “Europeans use the metric system,” and that “the main headline should say centimeter instead of inch.”
-I only used “inch” because it made for a shorter headline.
+I only used “inch” because it made for a shorter headline, so there.